Suchith09/Time-Capsule/README.md

  Credits:

-    Built with 💖 using HTML, CSS, and JavaScript by [Suchith]
+    Built with using HTML, CSS, and JavaScript by [Suchith]

- Live Demo (if hosted on GitHub Pages):